seanmonstar/seanmonstar.github.io/_posts/tumblr/2014-04-01-please-replace-credit-cards.md

 It would take a lot of work to move the world over to this system, but the end result should be much more secure.
 It should mean much less fraud, and much fewer stories like [what recently happened with Target](http://pressroom.target.com/news/target-confirms-unauthorized-access-to-payment-card-data-in-u-s-stores).
 Can we please do this?

-* * *

-1.

-Or, I have no idea what I’m talking about.&nbsp;[↩︎](#fnref:1)
+[^1]: Or, I have no idea what I’m talking about.

-2.

-The design reduces the risk of a stolen token, since it’s generated for a specific merchant.
+[^2]: The design reduces the risk of a stolen token, since it’s generated for a specific merchant.
 However, it could be that a hacker gets control of a merchant account, or their private key, and can claim to be the merchant.&nbsp;[↩︎](#fnref:2)